All the Things You Are is one the most commonly played jazz standards and is often one of the first tunes called at any jazz jam session.

 By understanding the relationship between each section of the tune, and the chords within those sections, we can develop a greater appreciation for the overall formation of the harmony, which will allow us to better navigate the changes in both a solo and chordal fashion.

 All the Things You Are can be divided into four sections, with the first two being sub-sections of one larger section:

-The first section of the tune contains bars one to eight and is labeled A.
+The first section of the tune contains bars 1 to 8 and is labeled A.

 This is followed by another eight bar phrase that we will label A’.
 The ‘ symbol is used to differentiate this section from the first, as they are both very similar, but as we will see they are in different keys, which makes them somewhat different.
 These first two sections can also be thought of as the first “half” of the tune, and in classical music they would be called the “exposition.”

-The third section contains bars seventeen to bar twenty-four and will be labeled B. The B section is the “contrasting” section as it uses different keys and a different melody line than the other three sections.
+The third section contains bars 17 to 24 and will be labeled B. The B section is the “contrasting” section as it uses different keys and a different melody line than the other three sections.
 In classical music this section would be called the “development” section.